How To Teach an Interest-Based Nature Study with NaturExplorers

 With a quick trip to our local library, my daughter and I were able to select three reference books to guide us on the rest of our journey.
 We found a copy of what is possibly the best Texas wildflower field guide (Wildflowers of Texas by Geyata Ajilvsi), a second wildflower guide with beautifully illustrated pictures, and a book of wildflower legends and lore (which turned out to be a real gem!)

 Our fourth wildflower activity was a simple perusal through the wildflower field guide.
-My son and I took a virtual stroll through the flowers, page by page, looking for flowers that we recognized and have seen in our area.
+My son and I took a virtual stroll through the flowers, page by page, looking for flowers we recognized and had seen in our area.

 Our local library is one of my favorite indoor ways to study nature.
 Of course, Mrs. Cindy’s lessons in No Sweat Nature Study are a favorite, too!